shadow-nero/LastTexture/README.md

 A heartfelt thanks to the following individuals and resources for their contributions and inspiration:

-- **[AraAra]** First person shows that it is possible to modify the game's textures easily and efficiently .
+- **[AraAra064](https://github.com/AraAra064)** First person shows that it is possible to modify the game's textures easily and efficiently.

 Feel free to contribute, report issues, or suggest features via the [LastTexture GitHub repository](https://github.com/shadow-nero/LastTexture).